Stalker handed restraining order after visiting Emma Raducanu’s home three times

-A stalker who walked 23 miles to the home of British tennis star Emma Raducanu, taking her father’s shoe as a souvenir, has been handed a five-year restraining order.
+A stalker who walked 23 miles to the home of US Open champion Emma Raducanu, taking her father’s shoe as a souvenir, has been handed a five-year restraining order.

-Amrit Magar, 35, left the 19-year-old US Open Champion feeling her “freedom has been taken away and constantly looking over her shoulder”, Bromley Magistrates’ Court heard.
+Amrit Magar, 35, left the 19-year-old British number one feeling her “freedom has been taken away and constantly looking over her shoulder”, Bromley Magistrates’ Court heard.

 The former delivery driver, from Harrow, north-east London, turned up three times at the world number 12’s south-east London home, once decorating a tree in the front garden with Christmas lights and leaving other decorations in a gift bag on her porch.

-Following a trial he was found guilty last month of stalking between November 1 and December 4, and on Wednesday was handed a five-year restraining order by District Judge Sushil Kumar.
+He was last month found guilty of stalking between November 1 and December 4 after a trial and on Wednesday was handed a five-year restraining order by District Judge Sushil Kumar.

-The order bans him from contacting Raducanu or her parents, going within a mile of their street, and attending any sports ground, stadium or training facility where she is in competition or attending to train.
+The order bans him from contacting Raducanu or her parents, coming within a mile of their street and attending any sports ground, stadium or training facility where she is in competition or attending to train.

 He was also sentenced him to an 18-month community order, including 200 hours of unpaid work and an eight-week curfew between 9pm and 6am monitored by an electronic tag.